makrai/notes/wang2002-sentence-by-dissect-BERT.md

   * a common ... approach based on BERT-based models is to average the representations obtained from the last layer or using the CLS token
     * both are sub-optimal as shown in the experimental section of this paper
-  * sentence embedding using pre-trained BERT, called Sentence-BERT [11].
-It
+  * sentence embedding using pre-trained BERT, called Sentence-BERT [11]
     * leverages further training with high-quality labeled sentence pairs
-  * unsupervised learning of sentence encoders, e.g., SkipThought [12] and FastSent [13], build self-supervision from a large unlabeled corpus.
-Yet,
+  * unsupervised learning of sentence encoders, e.g., SkipThought [12] and FastSent [13], build self-supervision from a large unlabeled corpus
-  * supervision: InferSent [14] shows that training on high quality labeled data, e.g., the Stanford Natural Language Inference (SNLI) dataset, can consistently outperform unsupervised training objectives.
-Recently,
+  * supervision: InferSent [14] shows that training on high quality label[s] e.g., the Stanford Natural Language Inference (SNLI) dataset, can consistently outperform unsupervised training objectives
   * USE [15] incorporates both supervised and unsupervised training objectives on the Transformer architecture.
 The method in [16] is trained in a multi-tasking manner so as to combine inductive biases of diverse training objectives.
 However,
-  * multi-tasking learning for sentence embedding is still under development, and
+  * multi-tasking learning for sentence embedding is still under development,
     * selecting supervised tasks and handling interactions between tasks
 * we investigate sentence embedding by studying the geometric structure of deep
   * new method by dissecting BERT-based word models